imageio/imageio/docs/reference/userapi.rst

 .. py:currentmodule:: imageio.v2

 .. warning::

-    This API is deprecated and will be superseeded by :doc:`the v3 API <core_v3>` starting with ImageIO v3.
+    This API exists for backwards compatibility.
+It is a wrapper around calls to the v3 API and new code should use the v3 API directly.
 Check the migration instructions below for detailed information on how to migrate.

 These functions represent imageio's main interface for the user.
 They provide a common API to read and write image data for a large